Watchmaker Swatch goes into car batteries as investors question strategy

 Car batteries are an attractive growth market if numbers of electric vehicles (EVs) explode to two-thirds of all cars by 2030 in wealthy cities, as several studies predict.

-But it is also a highly competitive field, where heavyweights like Tesla (TSLA.O) and Panasonic (6752.T) invest billions to gain scale and bring down costs for the currently dominating Lithium-ion batteries.
+But it is also a highly competitive field, where heavyweights like Tesla and Panasonic invest billions to gain scale and bring down costs for the currently dominating Lithium-ion batteries.

 Prototypes are being produced at Swatch's Renata battery unit near Basel but have not yet been presented to investors who are waiting for signs of progress.